chabad360/chabad360.github.io/content/post/running-a-blog-for-free.md

 title = "Running a blog for free!"

 +++
-# Free!?
+### Free!?

-Um, yes, for the most part...
+Um, yes, to "Run" it.

-#### Liar!
+##### To "Run" it?

-Well, the only thing you actually pay for is the domain name (unless you want to use [commento](https://commento.io) instead of [disqus](https://disqus.com), but I'll get to that later).
+Well, the only thing you actually pay for is the domain name, and thats only a (usually) small and yearly fee.

-Now that I've got your attention, let's get on with the process.
+But now that I've got your attention, let's get on with the process.

 ### Setup